AztecProtocol/engineering-designs/NEW_README.md

   - For example, if the project is called `my-project`, the DD SHOULD be in `docs/my-project/dd.md`.
   - A DD MUST be written in markdown.
 - A DD MUST identify:
-  - The PRD (including the commit hash) that the DD supports
+  - The PRD (including the commit hash) that the DD supports (if applicable)
   - A title/name for the design
   - The design approach
   - The key architecture decisions